jhumelsine/jhumelsine.github.io/2023-08-21-knock-knock-whos-there.md

 * The final scene was the dinner reveal where the chef served the family always with rave reviews for the meal.
 <p>The family was often shocked with the caliber of the meal.
 A meal like that had come out of their kitchen, but how?
 Was the wife a bad cook?
 Probably not.
 She may have been an excellent cook.
 But why was she surprised by a meal for which she had all the ingredients?</p>
 <p>She may have been a great cook and could follow any recipe well with the desired outcome.
 But she wasn’t a chef.
 Chefs don’t follow recipes.
 Chefs create meals.
 Watch any competitive cooking show on television, even one featuring children.
 They never consult recipes.</p>
-<p></p>Chefs understand how food works.
+<p>Chefs understand how food works.
 They know flavors, textures, and techniques.
 These building blocks allow them to design a meal with the resources at their disposal.
 They are not constrained by a recipe.</p>
 <p>Becoming a chef requires expertise that requires additional training and/or experience.
 Chefs must devote resources to learn these building blocks.</p>
 <p>Many software developers are good “cooks.”
 They can follow software recipes.
 But how well do they understand the building blocks to become software chefs?</p>
 <p>Just as a chef knows flavors, textures and techniques, a software chef knows data structures, algorithms, and design patterns.
 These provide the building blocks to design a software product or feature with the resources at one’s disposal.
 Developers must devote resources to learn these building blocks to become software chefs.</p>